 - Add the roasted tomatoes to the saucepan.
 Bring to a boil then reduce heat to a simmer.
 Simmer for at least 30 minutes.

-- Next, transfer the sauce to a blender and blend for a few seconds on low.
+- Next, transfer the spaghetti sauce to a blender or use an immersion blender and blend for a few seconds on low.
 Serve!

 What Kind Of Tomato Variety Should Be Used